mastrodaro/SentenceTokenizer/README.md

+# StringTokenizer
 Set up<br />
     Your solution must be written in Java version at least 1.7.
 Your application must be able to read from standard input and write onto standard output.
-Feel free to present your ability to use common tools, libs or frameworks (wiring, testing, logging, and building).
+Feel free to present your ability to use common tools, libs or frameworks (wiring, testing, logging, and building).<br />
 Functionality<br />
     The basic requirement is to provide a program that can convert text into either XML formatted data or comma separated (CSV) data.
 The text is to be parsed, broken into sentences and words and the words